FaaiqKhan/slidetodismiss/README.md

 iconTint: Color -> Color of dismiss icon by default it's red.
 icon: ImageVector -> Dismiss icon by default it's Icons.Default.Delete.
 content: @Composable -> It takes composables ans has `Row scope`.
+animateIcon: Boolean -> Animate icon `FadeIn` and `FadeOut` if set to true, by default it's value is true.
 ```

 ## Hint